 Cruise liners don't allow dogs onboard.
 Most ferries do.

 Depending on your mode of public transport, some will allow small dogs only, some insist on dogs being in specific types of dog carriers, others only require that dogs be leashed.

 Service dogs are an exception to these rules for all travel options.

 Whether you live in the US, or in another part of the world, traveling internationally with a dog can be tricky.. and requires a lot of research and preparation.

 Most countries have specific requirements relating to the health of your dog and you'll need to have proof of up-to-date vaccinations and possibly a general health certificate too.

 Some countries require an 'import permit', some don't allow dogs to enter at all, others limit the countries from which they will allow it.
 Some have lengthy quarantine requirements.

-Many of the requirements need to be undertaken several months before you actually leave, hence the need to plan ahead.
+Many of the requirements need to be undertaken several months before you actually leave, which is why you need to plan ahead.

-Another aspect of the 'where you take dog friendly vacations' that you need to consider, is the climate.
+Something else to consider, is climate.
 Just like people, dogs can find it difficult to go from cool weather to hot weather suddenly.